wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

     1. Click **+ New Group**,  enter `HR-Manager` as the **Group Name** and click **Finish**.
     2. Similarly, add another group with `HR-Officer` as the **Group Name**.

-   Now you are ready to assign roles to groups.
+   Now, let's assign roles to groups.

 5. Follow these steps to assign roles:
     1. Click to edit the **HR-Manager** group.
     2. Click the **Roles** tab and then click **+Assign Roles**.
-    3. Select **admin** and click Save.
+    3. Select **admin** and click **Save**.
     4. Similarly, assign the **user** role to the **HR-Officer** group.

 ### Step 5: Define users and assign them to groups

+In this step, you define users and assign them to groups depending on the job function of the user.

 Follow these steps:

-1. Define two users named `John` and `Kim`.
+1. Define two users named `Cameron` and `Alex`.
 For step-by-step instructions on adding a user, see [Manage users](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#onboard-a-user) in the Asgardeo documentation.
-2. Assign `John` to the **HR-Manager** group and assign `Kim` to the **HR-Officer** group.
+2. Assign `Cameron` to the **HR-Manager** group and assign `Alex` to the **HR-Officer** group.
 For step-by-step instructions on assigning a user to a group, see [Assign groups](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#assign-groups) in the Asgardeo documentation.

 ### Step 6: Obtain an access token and try out the API